alicemunsal/dohex/DoHex.md

 This is the most preferable communication in general.
 It allows loosely coupled and asynchronous communication.
 This is classified as the **Event-Driven Architecture**[^10]. it needs different thinking and has its own disadvantages.

-Event-Driven Architecture has 4 common patterns according to Martin Fowler: The Many Meanings of Event-Driven Architecture[^11]:
+Event-Driven Architecture has 4 common patterns according to Martin Fowler:

+1. Event Notification
+2. Event-Carried State Transfer
-1) Event
+3. Event Sourcing
+4. CQRS

+You can

 #### Shared Data